milkdrinkers/ColorParser/README.md

 player.sendMessage(message);
 ```

-This example also parses all PlaceholderAPI placeholders in the string:
+This example parses all PlaceholderAPI placeholders in the string:
 ```java
 Component message = new ColorParser("Your Displayname is: %player_displayname%").parsePAPIPlaceholders(player).build();
 player.sendMessage(message);